ludogiorgi/ScoreEstimation.jl/README.md

 # ScoreEstimation — KGMM + NN Score Estimation in Julia

-This repository provides a fast Julia implementation of KGMM and a lightweight Flux-based training wrapper to estimate the score s(x) = ∇x log p(x) and its divergence ∇·s from data.
+This repository provides a fast Julia implementation of KGMM and a lightweight Flux-based training wrapper to estimate the score s(x) = ∇x log p(x), its divergence ∇·s, and (optionally) its Jacobian ∂s/∂x from data.
 It combines a kernelized GMM (via state‑space partitioning) with a compact MLP interpolator for strong accuracy and efficiency.

 ## Overview